-FOR THE ELECTION OF DIRECTORS, "FOR" PROPOSALS 2 AND 3 DI FASE SIGN ARS" FOR PROPOSAL 4.
-IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X TELHOL OTON DATE AND THE TOTAL THOM THE MITTER CHOCOLD EN T Election of Directors FOR ALL NOMINEES NOMINEES: Michael Appling, Jr. Proposal to authorize us, with the approval of our Board of Directors, to sell shares of our common stock during the next twelve months at a price below our then current net asset value PUR ALL NUMINEES O Joseph E. Canon per share.
-FOR AGAINST ABSTAIN WITHHOLD AUTHORITY FOR ALL NOMINEES O Arthur L. French O William D. Gutermuth O Vincent D. Foster Advisory non-binding approval of executive compensation.
-FOR ALL EXCEPT O Todd A. Reppert 3 years 2 years 1 year ABSTAIN (See instructions below) - Contracting the contracting Advisory non-binding approval of frequency of future advisory votes on executive compensation.
-In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof, including procedural matters and matters relating to the conduct of the meeting. urbority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" orde next to each nominee you wish to withhold, as shown here: To change the address as your account, please check the box at right and indicate your new addres your account, pease cheek the box at right and s in the address sp ace above.
-Please note that name(s) on the account may not be submitted via Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exact y as your name or names appear on this Proxy.
-When shares are held joint By, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized of of floor, giving full title as such.
-If signer is a plantnership, please sign in partnership name by authorized person.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF DIRECTORS AND "FOR" PROPOSAL 2.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X 1.
+Election of Directors: Proposal to authorize us, with the approval of our Board of Directors, to sell shares of our common stock during the next NOMINEES: twelve months at a price below our then current net asset value per share, subject to certain limitations described in the Michael Appling, Jr. Joseph E. Canon FOR ALL NOMINEES accompanying proxy statement.
+O Arthur L. French O J. Kevin Griffin WITHHOLD AUTHORITY FOR ALL NOMINEES 3.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof, including procedural matters and matters relating to the conduct of the meeting.
+Vincent D. Foster FOR ALL EXCEPT O Todd A. Reppert INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Signature of Stockholder Signature of Stockholder Note: Please sign exactly as your name or names appear on this Proxy.
+When shares are held jointly, each holder should sign.
+When signing as executor, administrator, attempt, trustee or guardan, please sign full corporate name by duly authorized officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.